Brolivar/Lost-Found-App/README.md

 Consider it will take some time to get the project (and libraries) fully indexed.

+NOTE: This is an old, un updated version, many of the functionalities (such as notifications, real-time chat) and UI redesign are not available here.
+New updated modules will be uploaded as the app is released to the App Store.

 ## :books: Libraries

 There were many libraries used in the development of this project: